shamansystems/Cheap-FOCer-2/README.md

 - 35A continuous and 70A peak with good heat sinking.
 These are real values.
 Not marketing numbers

-- Up to 12S operating voltage
+- Up to 50.4V(12s) safe operating voltage

 - Compatible with the VESC Tool for configuration